MadScrewdriver/qsketchmetric/docs/tutorials/Parametrizing your first DXF file.rst

 `download <https://raw.githubusercontent.com/MadScrewdriver/qsketchmetric/main/docs/_static/DXF/tutorial.dxf>`_ from the `QSketchMetric repository <https://github.com/MadScrewdriver/qsketchmetric>`_.

-Lastly, we can check if the parametrization is correct by validating it.
+Lastly, we check if the parametrization is correct by validating it.
 To do so, follow the :ref:`Validation your first DXF file <validator-tutorial>` tutorial.

 **Congratulation you created your first parametric DXF file!**